 - Obsolescence of human professionals: Many argue that the widespread use of ML in healthcare will put medical personnel at risk.
 According to them, patients may prefer virtual staff because they falsely assume machines are unbiased and will generate more accurate diagnoses.
 Some patients, additionally, may feel embarrassed and reluctant to talk to doctors about their problems.

 8 practical applications of ML to empower health workers and streamline operations

 The healthcare sector has long pioneered in employing and benefiting from ML solutions.
 With ML in healthcare, computational power has been translated into substantial assistance in multiple aspects.

 Health informatics can leverage ML to speed up recordkeeping and management.
 The technology transfers existing unstructured, complex documents into unified datasets, providing advanced insights for professionals.
 Hence, it results in improved care quality and reduced administrative costs.

 For instance, natural language processing (NLP) will help physicians capture, record, and store clinical notes, including hand-written ones.
 This optimizes the treatment process by eliminating manual work and synthesizing data for future references.

 2. Medical imaging

-ML systems can be trained to generate meaningful diagnoses after observing image features, such as shapes, textures, intensity, colors, etc. The picture below illustrates how an ML-powered model learns and is later applied to the classification of benign/malignant tumors.
+ML systems can be trained to generate meaningful diagnoses after observing image features, such as shapes, textures, intensity, colors, etc. The picture below illustrates how a model powered by ML in healthcare works and is later applied to the classification of benign/malignant tumors.

 3. Early disease prediction via genetics study